Estimate Time5 min

 It can make sense to start with a financial plan.
 It doesn't have to be extremely detailed or extensive if you're just starting out—but the idea is to understand how much you need to save, or how much you have available to save, and then how you should invest that money.
 And you may have several different accounts that are invested differently to reach separate goals.

-If your investment account is at a different institution, you can generally set up transfers on either end—from the bank or the investment account.
+• From your bank account: If your investment account is at a different institution, you can generally set up transfers on either end—from the bank or the investment account.

-Once your account is set up, you can add extra money at any time—including through direct deposit or recurring transfers.
+At Fidelity, once your managed account is set up, you can add extra money at any time—including through direct deposit or recurring transfers.
 Then the funds will be invested according to your investment plan.
-Managed account options include a robo advisor, an all-stock portfolio with tax-loss harvesting built in, and access to full-service investment professionals who can help with planning and investing.

 Overcoming investment reluctance